Tuning Language Models by Mixture-of-Depths Ensemble: Experiments

 \subsection{Arithmetic Reasoning}

-Arithmetic reasoning includes seven datasets for math word problems: AddSub \citep{addsub}, AQuA \citep{aqua}, GSM8K \citep{cobbe2021training}, MAWPS \citep{koncel-kedziorski-etal-2016-mawps}, SingleEq \citep{singleeq}, and SVAMP \citep{svamp}.
+Arithmetic reasoning includes seven datasets for math word problems: AddSub \citep{addsub}, AQuA \citep{aqua}, GSM8K \citep{cobbe2021training}, MAWPS \citep{koncel-kedziorski-etal-2016-mawps}, MultiArith \citep{mutli_arith}, SingleEq \citep{singleeq}, and SVAMP \citep{svamp}.
 Models need to generate chain-of-thought \citep{wei2022chain} reasoning steps before the final answer.
 We replicate the experimental setup from \citet{hu2023llmadapters} on a combined dataset of these seven arithmetic reasoning tasks with LM-generated chain-of-thought steps (\textsc{Math7K}) and report scores on all test sets.
 We only evaluate the correctness of the final numeric or multiple-choice answer.
 Details of the dataset are provided in Appendix \ref{app:dataset math}.
-For \textsc{Math7K}, we set $k$ to 3 for both LLaMA-1 and LLaMA-2 models across all datasets.
-Note that different models and datasets might benefit from a different value of $k$, or we could dynamically select $k$ during training, which we leave for future research.
+For \textsc{Math7K}, we set $k$ to 3 for both LLaMA2-7B and LLaMA3-8B across all datasets.
+Different models and datasets may benefit from a different $k$, or from selecting $k$ dynamically during training, which we leave to future work.

-The results in Table \ref{tab:arithmetic_reasoning} show that the MoD framework consistently improves performance on arithmetic reasoning tasks when applied on top of $\text{LoRA}_{\neg \mathcal{K}}$.
-Furthermore, MoD alone, even with only 0.19\% added parameters, provides competitive performance with $\text{LoRA}_{\text{all}}$.
-These results validate our approach of utilizing late layer during training to enhance model performance in complex reasoning tasks.